sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 (1/3 <= x) & (x <= sqrt(pi))
 ```

-## Use the solution result
+## Use the result

-A common way to use the solution result is to extract the bounds for the symbol
+A common way to use the result is to extract the bounds for the symbol
 (variable).
 For example, for a solution of $0 < x < \sqrt{\pi}$, you might want
 to extract $0$ and $\sqrt{\pi}$.